 client_id

-is a representative name for your application, which will be presented to the user.
+(REQUIRED) is a representative name for your application.
+The client_id

 The user will be presented with the following dialog with two options:

-When clicking on Allow Access, the Contao Manager will generate a token, append a token=
+When clicking on Allow Access, the Contao Manager will generate a token, append it to the

-You can then read the token from the query parameters and store it on your application.
+You can then read the token from the URL fragment using JavaScript and store it on your application.

-If the user clicks on Deny Access, they will be redirected to the return_url
+If the user clicks on Deny Access, they will be redirected to the redirect_uri

-Now that you sucessfully aquired a token, you can use it to perform API requests on the Contao Manager.
+Now that you successfully acquired a token, you can use it to perform API requests on the Contao Manager.
 For each request, the token must be sent in an HTTP header.

 Using tokens for authentication has been standardized as RFC 6750 and is commonly known as Bearer Authentication,